Joey Spatafora Lab

 Research Overview

-Assembling the Fungal Tree of Life (AFTOL) - 1000 Fungal Genomes.
-For the past 10 years we have been an active laboratory of the AFTOL project.
-Our initial focus was on multigene phylogenetics of Ascomycota, the largest phylum of Kingdom Fungi.
-Over the past few years, however, we have developed pipelines and experimental approaches for genome-scale phylogeny reconstruction.
-This project has morphed into the 1000 Fungal (1000F) Genomes project, which is spearheaded by the Joint Genome Institute of DOE.
-The goal of 1000F is to facilitate the genomic sampling of two species from every family-level clade of fungi.
-We are interested in numerous questions including primary metabolism of the early diverging lineages of Fungi and transitions between major fungal ecologies and nutritional modes (e.g., terrestrial vs. marine, saprobe vs. symbiont, etc.)
+1000 Fungal Genomes Project.
+The 1000 Fungal Genomes (1KFG) project, is supported by the Joint Genome Institute of the Department of Energy.
+The goal of 1KFG is to facilitate the genomic sampling of species from every family-level clade of fungi.
+We are interested in numerous questions including primary metabolism of non-Dikarya Fungi and transitions between major fungal ecologies and nutritional modes (e.g., terrestrial vs. marine, saprobe vs. symbiont, etc.).
+Visit 1000 Fungal Genomes to learn more.